James Wilson (footballer, born 2007): International career

 Having come on as a substitute against the Faroe Islands for the Northern Ireland under-17s in 2022 (being eligible at that stage, as well as for England and the Republic of Ireland, through his parents), Wilson went on to captain Scotland at under-16 and under-17 levels.

 In March 2025 he received his first call up for the senior Scotland squad for the UEFA Nations League play-off against Greece; He made his full international debut in the second leg of the tie, becoming the youngest man to play for Scotland at the age of 18 years, 17 days (surpassing the record set by John Lambie which had stood for 138 years).
+Wilson was one of four young players invited to train with the Scotland squad ahead of the 2026 World Cup finals.